- Blind Low Vision NZ Guide Dogs and COVID-19

 About our Puppy Raisers

 At nine weeks of age, Blind Low Vision NZ Guide Dogs places pups with volunteer Puppy Raisers in the community.
 These families or individuals ensure that our puppies receive the best possible care, in a loving home environment while receiving basic training.

-These special, dedicated Puppy Raisers all have one thing in common – they embrace the opportunity to help New Zealanders who are blind or have low vision to ‘Live a life without limits’.
+These special, dedicated Puppy Raisers all have one thing in common – they embrace the opportunity to help New Zealanders who are blind, deafblind, or have low vision to ‘Live a life without limits’.

 Raising and training a Guide Dog puppy is an amazing experience that is incredibly rewarding for the whole family.